-The headteacher has the responsibility for giving suspensions (an exclusion for a fixed period) to individual children for serious acts of misbehaviour.
+The headteacher, in conjunction with the Governors, has the responsibility for giving fixed-term exclusions to individual children for serious acts of misbehaviour.
 For repeated or extreme acts of anti-social and or/ harmful behaviour, then a child may be permanently excluded.
 (See the school's Exclusion Policy for further details).